Pricing

 Next step

-A thirty-minute call to see if the math actually works for your household.
+A thirty-minute call to see which structure fits your household.

 The fee schedule is published on purpose: the cost of the relationship should be the easiest thing to verify before a first call, not the hardest.
 The conversation is for the harder questions.